kaushik88/kaushik88.github.io/_posts/2015-08-18-the-strategy-pattern.md

 **Structure**

-{% include figure.html path="blog/linkedin/strategy.gif" alt="Strategy Design Pattern" %}

 In this example, the *Client* calls the *Context* object.
 The *Context* object, gets an instance of the *Strategy* (either *ConcreteStrategy1* or *ConcreteStrategy2* or another *ConcreteStrategy*) object depending on some variable.
 If there is a new strategy, then just these 2 simple steps need to be done -

-	a.
-Add a new strategy object extending Strategy.
+1. Add a new strategy object extending Strategy.

-	b.
-Update the logic in the Context to decide when this new ConcreteStrategy would be picked.
+2. Update the logic in the Context to decide when this new ConcreteStrategy would be picked.

+{% include figure.html path="blog/linkedin/strategy.gif" alt="Strategy Design Pattern" %}

 One way to achieve this behavior through simple code is by a simple if-else statement (or any other branching logic) -